GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-86/index.md

 layout: 'layouts/blog-post.njk'
 title: What's new in Chrome 86
 subhead: Chrome 86 is starting to roll out to stable now.
-description: What's new in Chrome 86 for developers?
+description: |
+  Chrome 86 is rolling out now!
+The file system access API is now available in stable.
+There are new origin trials for Web HID and the Multi-Screen Window placement API.
+There’s some new stuff in CSS, and plenty more.
+Let’s dive in and see what’s new for developers in Chrome 86!
-hero: image/tcFciHGuF3MxnTr1y5ue01OGLBn2/1603154782763.png
+hero: image/foR0vJZKULb5AGJExlazy1xYDgI2/1605051473576.jpg
 alt: 'Chrome logo'
 authors:
   - jakearchibald